navanchauhan/navanchauhan.github.io/Content/posts/2022-05-21-Similar-Movies-Recommender.md

 Because of the small size of the database file, I was able to just upload the file.

 For the encoding model, I decided to use the pretrained `paraphrase-multilingual-MiniLM-L12-v2` model for SentenceTransformers, a Python framework for SOTA sentence, text and image embeddings.
-I wanted to use a multilingual model as I personally consume content in various languages (natively, no dubs or subs) and some of the sources for their information do not translate to English.
+I wanted to use a multilingual model as I personally consume content in various languages and some of the sources for their information do not translate to English.
 As of writing this post, I did not include any other database except Trakt.

 While deciding how I was going to process the embeddings, I came across multiple solutions: